 If you are linking directly against the Vulkan loader then you can skip this section.
 The canonical desktop loader library exports all Vulkan core and Khronos extension functions, allowing them to be called directly.

-If you are loading the Vulkan loader dynamically instead of linking directly against it, you can check for the availability of a loader with glfwVulkanSupported.
+If you are loading the Vulkan loader dynamically instead of linking directly against it, you can check for the availability of a loader and ICD with glfwVulkanSupported.

 This function returns

-GLFW_TRUE if the Vulkan loader was found.
-This check is performed by glfwInit.
+GLFW_TRUE if the Vulkan loader and any minimally functional ICD was found.

-If no loader was found, calling any other Vulkan related GLFW function will generate a GLFW_API_UNAVAILABLE error.
+If one or both were not found, calling any other Vulkan related GLFW function will generate a GLFW_API_UNAVAILABLE error.

 To load any Vulkan core or extension function from the found loader, call glfwGetInstanceProcAddress.
 To load functions needed for instance creation, pass